pathanfiza/Identifying-Cars-from-Satellite-Images-or-Drones/README.md

 ## 📖 Project Overview

-This project focuses on automatically identifying and detecting cars in satellite or drone imagery using an advanced deep learning model — **YOLOv11-OBB (Oriented Bounding Box)**.
+This project focuses on automatically identifying and detecting cars in drone imagery using an advanced deep learning model — **YOLOv11-OBB (Oriented Bounding Box)**.
 The system is designed to detect cars from aerial views with high precision, even under varying orientations, scales, and lighting conditions.
 By leveraging YOLOv11's object detection and oriented bounding box capabilities, this project demonstrates how AI can be applied in defense and surveillance applications to monitor vehicles efficiently from large-scale imagery.

 ---